Fear of Flying – Aviophobia

-If you’re determined to overcome your Fear of Being Flying then we highly recommend following our Advanced Tranceformental CBT programme with Paul which is available as an Online Therapy as well as a self-directed programme.
+If you’re determined to overcome your Fear of Being Flying then we highly recommend following our Advanced Tranceformental CBT programme with Paul which is available as an Online Therapy as well as a self help CBT programme.

 Alternative Therapy Options for the Fear of Being Flying

-Although our preferred form of mental health counselling for the Fear of Being Flying is our Tranceformental CBT programme, we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for the Fear of Being Flying is our Tranceformental CBT programme, we also offer alternative psychotherapies for those who might prefer a different approach.

 - Psychodynamic therapy which focuses more on emotional problems and relies on the Therapeutic Relationship to bring about change.
 Available with Paul.